 We are offering 7,391,305 of our common shares as part of this offering (the "Public Offering").
 In addition, we have granted the underwriters an option for a period of 30 days from the date of this prospectus supplement to purchase up to 1,108,695 additional shares from us at the public offering price of the common shares offered hereby (the "Offering Price") less underwriting discounts and commissions.
 Our common shares trade on The Nasdaq Global Market under the trading symbol "ACIU".
-On July 16, 2018, the last sale price of our common shares as reported on The Nasdaq Global Market was \$12.35 per share.
+On July 18, 2018, the last sale price of our common shares as reported on The Nasdaq Global Market was \$11.78 per share.

 Under Swiss law and pursuant to the resolution by the extraordinary shareholders' meeting held on April 27, 2018, our existing shareholders are entitled to statutory pre-emptive subscription rights to subscribe for any new issuance of common shares and, thus, the common shares offered hereby, in proportion to their existing shareholdings.
-As a result, we will commence, concurrently with the Public Offering, a pre-emptive subscription rights offering to our existing shareholders who held common shares after close of trading on The Nasdaq Global Market on July 2, 2018 ("Record Shareholders," and the close of trading on The Nasdaq Global Market on July 2, 2018 (the "Record Date").
-Such Record Shareholders will have the opportunity to subscribe for up to 8,500,000 of the common shares offered hereby on a pro rata basis at the Offering Price (the "First Rights Offering").
-The subscription period in respect of the First Rights Offering will begin at 4:00 p.m.
-(New York City time) on July 17, 2018 and will expire at 4:00 p.m.
+As a result, we commenced, concurrently with the Public Offering, a pre-emptive subscription rights offering to our existing shareholders who held common shares after close of trading on The Nasdaq Global Market on July 2, 2018 ("Record Shareholders," and the close of trading on The Nasdaq Global Market on July 2, 2018, the "Record Date").
+Such Record Shareholders had the opportunity to subscribe for up to 8,500,000 of the common shares offered hereby on a pro rata basis at the Offering Price (the "First Rights Offering").
+The subscription period in respect of the First Rights Offering began at 4:00 p.m.
+(New York City time) on July 17, 2018 and expired at 4:00 p.m.
 (New York City time) on July 18, 2018.
-If and to the extent the pre-emptive subscription rights have not been validly exercised by the Record Shareholders during the subscription period in the First Rights Offering, the remaining common shares will be available for allocation to institutional investors in the Public Offering.
+If and to the extent the pre-emptive subscription rights were not validly exercised by the Record Shareholders during the subscription period in the First Rights Offering, the remaining common shares have been available for allocation to institutional investors in the Public Offering.
 If the underwriters do not exercise their option to purchase additional common shares allocated to institutional investors in the Public Offering, the corresponding number of common shares will be transferred back to the Company and will become our treasury shares.
 See "Subscription Rights Offerings."

 We also intend to commence a second subscription rights offering (the "Second Rights Offering") to Record Shareholders who will have opportunity to subscribe for up to 1,500,000 common shares at the Offering Price.
-The Second Rights Offering will only begin if the Public Offering is completed and is expected to begin at 3:00 a.m.
-(New York City time) on July 20, 2018 and to expire at 4:00 p.m.
+The Second Rights Offering will begin at 3:00 a.m.
+(New York City time) on July 20, 2018 and expire at 4:00 p.m.
 (New York City time) on July 27, 2018.
 The Second Rights Offering will be made by means of a separate prospectus supplement.
 See "Subscription Rights Offerings."